blocktransfer/erc20-deprecated/README.md

-# erc20-depricated
+# Block Transfer ERC20-Depricated
-The alpha implementation of Block Transfer in Solidity
+There was an early implementation of Block Transfer on Ethereum, originally destined to scale with optimistic rollups.
+We wrote this as our big proof-of-concept and, even though it ultimately got cut, it was really useful for tapping into what we wanted from our transfer agent protocol.